 The Graduate Admissions Committee takes into consideration all the various components of the applicant's academic preparation.
-We are of course interested in academic ability as measured by GPA and GRE scores, but we also heavily weigh personal letters of recommendation and a strong research background as demonstrated through undergraduate research, presentations, publications and work experience.
+We are of course interested in academic ability as measured by GPA and GRE scores (not required for Fall 2022 admission), but we also heavily weigh personal letters of recommendation and a strong research background as demonstrated through undergraduate research, presentations, publications and work experience.

 What are the requirements for admission to the Graduate Program in Chemistry at the University of Georgia?

 To be admitted to graduate study in chemistry at the University of Georgia, a student must have earned a bachelor's or master's degree in chemistry or a closely related field and should have a distinguished academic record.
 Successful applicants should also have high scores on the Graduate Record Exam (GRE).
+Note: GRE scores are NOT required for Fall 2022 admission.
 The Graduate Admissions Committee also regards highly any relevant research experience.